 Several seconds after the engine is started, a chime sounds for several seconds to remind the front passenger to buckle their safety belt.
-This only occurs if the passenger airbag is enabled.
-See Passenger Sensing System on page 1-68 for more information.
 The passenger safety belt light, located on the instrument panel, comes on and stays on for several seconds and then flashes for several more.